Setup Midjourney

 4. Locate Discord token

-5. Configure Midjourney API account
+5. Add account

 Approximately 10 minutes to complete setup steps.